 - No such thing as ‘too much’ pulled pork

 The secret to reheating pulled pork without drying it out

 The key to reheating pulled pork, and still having it be as juicy and delicious as the day it was cooked, is proper storage.

-If you just want to know how to reheat pulled pork feel free to skip ahead, but it’s worth learning how best to store your meat for optimal reheating later.
+If you just want to know how to reheat pulled pork feel free to skip ahead, but in order to follow the best reheating method, you’ll need to store your pork properly.